timroster/digidevcon-iks/workshop/exercise-2/README.md

 # Scale and Update Deployments

-In this lab, you'll learn how to update the number of instances a deployment has and how to safely roll out an update of your application on Kubernetes.
+In this lab, you'll learn how to update the number of instances in a deployment has and how to roll out an update of your application on Kubernetes with zero downtime.
 A key requirement of a container orchestration system is to automate the management steps of applications.
 Scaling up/down and handling application updates with support for rollback are a couple of essential use cases (but not the only ones).

 For this lab, you need a running deployment of the `guestbook` application from the previous lab.